Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 -name '*.ipk' | xargs ls -lS 2>/dev/null | head -20

-Candidate packages to remove: e2fsprogs (small, but check) and any extra kmod modules.
-Do not remove block-mount or kmod-usb-storage — they are required for ExtRoot in Lab 03.
+Candidate packages to remove first: luci-* (large), nginx*, any extra kmod-* for unused subsystems.
+Do not remove block-mount, kmod-usb-storage, kmod-fs-ext4, or e2fsprogs.
+They are required for ExtRoot in Lab 03.

-Or install python3 on the host (apt install python3 / brew install python3).
+To run the schema check, either install python3 on the host (apt install python3 / brew install python3) or run validation from inside the operator console (which has python3 baked in):

 Validate output paster — available in Wave 2D (ValidateOutputPaster lab="lab02")